-Rhino benefits from a processor that runs at a high frequency even if that processor has only a few cores.
-3D Modelling tasks only use very few cores and threads and therefore selecting a processor with as fast a clock speed as possible will provide the best results.
+Rhino works best with a high-frequency processor and only requires a few cores.
+3D Modelling tasks don’t use many cores and threads, so choosing a processor with the fastest clock speed possible will give you the best results.

-We recommended a minimum of 16GB-32GB of RAM to all our Rhino customers.
-By increasing the amount of system memory to at least 16GB, this ensures you have the headroom needed to keep your system operating as efficiently as possible, without the worry of hitting a memory bottleneck.
+We suggest a minimum of 32GB of RAM for all our Rhino customers.
+Increasing the system memory to at least 32GB ensures you have the space to keep your system running as smoothly as possible.

 Storage Drive Configuration

-We highly recommend configuring your next Workstation for Rhino with a Solid State Drive.
-SSD’s are significantly faster than traditional Hard Disk Drives.
-Faster drive speeds will make your system far more responsive, much quicker at booting into Windows and loading applications/project files will be a breeze.
+We suggest using a Solid State Drive for your next Workstation for Rhino.
+SSDs are much faster than traditional Hard Disk Drives.
+Faster drive speeds will make your system more responsive and quicker at starting Windows.
+Opening applications/project files will be fast and responsive.

-There are two types of Solid States Drives available today.
-SATA based and PCIe NVMe drives.
-Both are suitable for use with Rhino however, for ultimate performance, you should select an NVMe based SSD.
-If the budget is more of a concern to you, then SATA SSD’s would be the most suitable.
+There are two kinds of Solid States Drives available today.
+SATA-based and PCIe NVMe drives.
+Both can work with Rhino, but you should choose an NVMe-based SSD for the best performance.
+If the budget matters more to you, SATA SSDs would be the best option.

-You may also want to install a secondary traditional Hard Disk Drive.
-HDD’s are much slower than SSD’s, but they do offer substantial storage capacities at much lower prices.
-We recommend reserving the secondary HDD for files you wish to store long term to ensure you maintain maximum performance with your current projects.
+You can also add a secondary traditional Hard Disk Drive.
+HDDs are much slower than SSDs but offer large storage capacities at much lower prices.
+We suggest using the secondary HDD or Network Attached Storage (NAS) for files long-term storage and backups.

 Rhino Mobile Workstations

-If you are a Rhino user on the move, we have a wide selection of professional Mobile Workstations to suit your needs.
-AEC professionals are no strangers to working on the go but getting the computing power needed can be a challenge.
+If you are a Rhino user travelling often, we have many professional Mobile Workstations to fit your needs.
+AEC professionals often work on the road, but finding the computing power needed can be hard.